Someday We'll Look Back: Recording and composition

-Reception
+Critical reception

 AllMusic critic Stephen Thomas Erlewine called the album "a terrific early-'70s LP from Merle Haggard, one that showcases not only his exceptional songwriting skills, but also his rich, subtle eclectism... one of the finest albums he ever recorded."
-Music critic Robert Christgau wrote "An honest two days' work, but don't let the keynote tune fool you into expecting a lot of class-conscious reminiscences."
+Robert Christgau wrote, "An honest two days' work, but don't let the keynote tune fool you into expecting a lot of class-conscious reminiscences."

 Track listing

 All songs by Merle Haggard unless otherwise noted.